 Because of their continuous wickedness, judgement fell on humanity by means of the Noahic flood.
 Although God's heart is always to bless and restore mankind... man's innate motivation is rooted in selfishness and rebellion against His divine authority.
 And when man rebels and sins against God - judgement will inevitably fall.

-Not only did this generation have a unified language, but they determined to establish their independence, by breaking free from the God who made them, and Who deserved their honour not their disdain.
+Not only did this generation have a unified language, but they determined to establish their independence by breaking free from the God who made them and Who deserved their honour not their disdain.
 They were motivated to deify the creature rather than the Creator.
-The foolish plans devised by human wisdom are no match for the eternal plan of almighty God and His omniscient power, and riches, and wisdom, and might and honour, and glory, and blessing.
+However, the foolish plans devised by human wisdom are no match for the eternal plan of Almighty God and His omniscient power, and riches, and wisdom, and might, and honour, and glory, and blessing.

 Here we read how the collective heart of fallen man was not prepared to fulfil the directive given to Noah and his descendants.
-God had blessed Noah and his sons when they came out of the ark, and instructed them to "Be fruitful and to multiply and to fill the earth".
-However, these people did not want to be 'scattered abroad, over the face of the earth', as God instructed.
+God had blessed Noah and his sons when they came out of the ark, and instructed them to, "Be fruitful and to multiply and to fill the earth."
+However, these people did not want to be 'scattered abroad, over the face of the earth', as God had instructed.

 These foolish people concluded that by their actions they would gain divine power and God-like authority.
-They no doubt presumed that they could once again tap into the evil, angelic realm that rebelled against God; corrupted humanity prior to the flood and brought it to the brink of destruction.
+They no doubt presumed that they could once again tap into the evil, angelic realm that rebelled against God, corrupted humanity prior to the flood, and brought it to the brink of destruction.
 Even though these arrogant people knew about God, they refused to honour Him as God or to give thanks to Him.
-Instead, they became futile in their speculations, and their foolish hearts were darkened - professing to be wise, this generation became fools.
+Instead, they became futile in their speculations and their foolish hearts were darkened - professing to be wise, this post-flood generation became fools.

-May we be willing to those who are lost in their sin that today is the day of salvation, for any who place their trust in Christ's finished work on the cross.
+May we be willing to tell those who are lost in their sin, that today is the day of salvation for any who place their trust in Christ's finished work on the Cross.

 Heavenly Father, thank You for the warning of the dangers of a rebellious spirit that seeks to elevate fallen man rather than our holy and merciful God.
 Thank You for the witness of Noah in his generation and that by Your goodness and grace we have been redeemed from sin and death by the blood of Christ, which was shed to pay the price for our sin.
-Keep me from any form of arrogant thinking and develop in me a humility of spirit that glories in the cross of Christ my Saviour.
-And Lord, in Your wrath we pray that You would remember mercy and pluck many from the jaws of everlasting separation while it is still 'today' - this we ask in Jesus' name, AMEN.
+Keep me from any form of arrogant thinking and develop in me a humility of spirit that glories in the Cross of Christ my Saviour.
+And Lord, in Your wrath I pray that You would remember mercy and pluck many from the jaws of everlasting separation while it is still 'today'.
+This I ask in Jesus' name, AMEN.